felixlopz/hubrise-test-task/content/apps/uber-eats/faqs/en/send-orders-to-epos-without-tablet.md

 HubRise supports both modes seemlessly.
 Let us know which mode suits your business needs best during the initial configuration.
 For more information, see [Connect to HubRise](/apps/uber-eats/connect-hubrise).

-If you do not specify your preferred mode, your store will be use the offered state mode by default.
+If you do not specify your preferred mode, your store will use the offered state mode by default.
 However, we recommend that you start in manual accept mode for a few weeks regardless, to make sure that your setup works as expected, and later switch to offered state mode.
 At any moment, you can switch to a different mode by contacting your Uber Eats Account Manager.